Lodge Hill railway station

-Lodge Hill railway station was a station on the Bristol and Exeter Railway's Cheddar Valley line in Somerset, England from 1870 until 1963.
+Lodge Hill railway station was on the Bristol and Exeter Railway's Cheddar Valley line in Somerset from 1870 until 1963.
 The station served the village of Westbury-sub-Mendip, but was not named Westbury because of the potential for confusion with Westbury, Wiltshire.

 History

 The station was opened with the extension of the broad gauge line from Cheddar to Wells in April 1870, converted to standard gauge in the mid-1870s and then linked up to the East Somerset Railway to provide through services from Yatton to Witham in 1878.
 All the railways involved were absorbed into the Great Western Railway in the 1870s.

 The station was host to a GWR camping coach from 1938 to 1939.
 A camping coach was also positioned here by the Western Region in 1952.

 The Yatton to Witham line closed to passengers in 1963, though goods traffic passed through to Cheddar until 1969.